-Sr. No. Facets of Mitigation & Impact Thereafter 51.110.
-Environment Mugation & Impact Therearer (A) Construction Phase 1.
-Air 1.
-The approach roads will be paved or asphalted and regular sprinkling of water on roads and construction site will be 2 undertaken.
+Sr. No. Facets of Mitigation & Impact Thereafter Environment (A) Construction Phase 1.
+Air The approach roads will be paved or asphalted and regular sprinkling of water on roads and construction site will be undertaken.
 Regular PUC check will be undertaken.
-3. All vehicles and construction equipment with internal combustion engines being used will be maintained for effective combustion to reduce vehicular emissions.
-4. Vehicles and all internal combustion engines will meet the prescribed emission standards of CPCB.
-5. Unleaded petrol blended with fuel ethanol will be used for vehicles in use.
-6. Recycled water will be sprayed through high pressure water hoses during dust generating construction activities e.g. excavation, crushing, concrete mixing, material handling etc. for dust suppression.
-7. Measures will be taken not to use asbestos in the construct work.
-8. Development of sufficient vegetation will be considered.
-2. Water and Waste Fresh water requirement will be minimized by using RMC Water High pressure hoses will be used for cleaning and dust suppression purpose.
-3. Monsoon season would be avoided for the construction activity, particularly the excavation work.
-4. Wherever required check dams and dykes will be provided for control of soil erosion.
-5. Fast growing soil holding/binding vegetation e.g. grass will be grown around the construction site before commencement of 6. construction activity to reduce soil erosion and dust suppression.
+All vehicles and construction equipment with internal combustion engines being used will be maintained for effective combustion to 4.
+Vehicles and all internal combustion engines will meet the prescribed emission standards of CPCB.
+5. Unleaded petrol blended with fuel ethanol will be used for vehicles in use 6.
+Recycled water will be sprayed through high pressure water hoses during dust generating construction activities e.g. excavation, crushing, concrete mixing, material handling etc. for dust suppression.
+7. Measures will be taken not to use asbestos in the construction work. - Weter and Weste 8.
+Development of sufficient vegetation will be considered.
+2. Water and Waste Water Fresh water requirement will be minimized by using RMC High pressure hoses will be used for cleaning and dust suppression purpose.
+Wherever required check dams and dykes will be provided for control of soil erosion.
+Fast growing soil holding/binding vegetation e.g. grass will be grown around the construction site before commencement of construction activity to reduce soil erosion and dust suppression.
 Appropriate sanitation facilities will be provided for the workers to reduce impact on surface water quality.
-7. Construction wastes will not be discharged to surface or ground water bodies.
-8. Rain Water Harvesting will be done.
+Construction wastes will not be discharged to surface or ground water bodies.
+Rain Water Harvesting will be done.
 3. Noise Mandatory use of personal protective equipment like ear plugs shall be ensured to mitigate any significant impact of such equipment on personnel operating the machinery.
-2. Long exposure to high noise levels shall be avoided by practicing proper shift arrangement for workers.
-Similarly, shift arrangements shall be made to avoid long exposure to hand-arm vibration and full body vibration.
-3. Noise making construction activities shall be carried out during day time only.
-4. Construction equipment generating minimum noise and vibrations will be chosen.
-5. Vehicles and construction equipment with internal combustion engines will be provided with silencers and mufflers in order to
+Long exposure to high noise levels shall be avoided by practicing proper shift arrangement for workers.
+Noise making construction activities shall be carried out during day time only.
+Vehicles with internal combustion engines will be provided with silencers and mufflers in order to reduce noise levels.
+Green belt will be developed to attenuate noise impacts and to reduce noise pollution